Speakers you can currently buy as a plasma speaker or with a solid-state massless speaker built in:

 This doesn’t pose a problem in most peoples lives but it is in the remarkably narrow field of solid state massless speakers.
 “That’s a nice ion speaker.”, “It’s not, I think you’ll find it’s a plasma arc wind transducer.”

-So possibly the following simple names could be used for referring to them in general, even though they may not be totally accurate they merge well with most existing usage:
+So the following simple names could be used with their easily recognisable forms.
+Taking into account the historical usage, even though they may not be totally scientifically accurate.

 If the plasma is too bright to look at, call it an arc speaker.